 17.1 You are not permitted to use our name in any statement or document that you may issue unless our prior written consent has been obtained.
 The only exception to this restriction would be statements or documents that in accordance with applicable law are to be made public.

 18.1 In the course of our providing services to you we may provide advice or reports or other work products in draft or interim form.
 However final written work products will always prevail over any draft or interim statements.

 19.1 Advice we give you orally should not be relied upon unless we confirm it in writing.
 We endeavour to record all advice on important matters in writing.
 However, if you particularly wish to rely upon oral advice, we give you during a telephone conversation or a meeting, you must ask for the advice to be confirmed in writing.

 19.2 Unless specifically instructed and agreed in advance we will not assist with the implementation of our advice.

 20. Intellectual property rights

-20.1 The copyright in any document prepared by us belongs to us in entirety unless the law specifically provides otherwise.
+20.1 The copyright and other intellectual property rights in any document or other work prepared by us belong to us in entirety unless the law specifically provides otherwise.

-21.1 If there is a conflict between the engagement letter and these terms of business then the engagement letter takes precedence.
+21.1 If there is a conflict between our engagement letter and these terms of business then the engagement letter takes precedence.

-21.2 If any provision of this engagement letter or terms of business or its application is held to be invalid, illegal or unenforceable in any respect, the validity, legality or enforceability of any other provision and its application shall not in any way be affected or impaired.
+21.2 If any provision of our engagement letter or these terms of business or its application is held to be invalid, illegal, or unenforceable in any respect, the validity, legality or enforceability of any other provision and its application shall not in any way be affected or impaired.